 - A = Attainable: This means you want to and believe that you can, achieve your goal.
 Sometimes people say they don’t have enough time.
 This is where you decide if you will MAKE the time.

 - R = Realistic: Here, you have to be really honest with yourself and figure out if you have the necessary skills to accomplish your goal.
 Even if you don’t have the necessary skills now, you can develop them.
 For example, maybe you want to play your drums like Jazz drummer Tony Williams.
-If you have never played Jazz before, you may want to learn some Jazz coordination exercises.
+If you have never played Jazz before, you may want to learn some Jazz coordination exercises or hand patterns first.

 - T = Time Sensitive: This is the “When” of your goal.
 Be sure to write a specific date for your goal to be achieved.
 Add the month, day and year if you can.
 This will help you to get it done!

-Let’s write a drum practice goal for your #1 style from your list of styles you want to learn.
+Let’s write a drum practice goal for your #1 style from the list of styles you want to learn.
 We’re going to focus on getting better at our double-stroke rolls.
-We use them all the time in every style of drumming so this is a good one.
+We use them all the time in every style of drumming so this is a good focus.
 We’ll use reverse rolls as a goal to achieve this.

 Each drum practice/reverse double-stroke rolls